unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 :::note Additional notes

-- If the new disk has been used before, make sure to clear any existing partitions before assigning it.
 - The rebuild process won't change the file format of the disk; it simply restores its previous form.
 - Always check the health of every disk before you start a rebuild to avoid any potential issues.
 :::